core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 it should process the request as it would process a request coming in on the indicated protocol (which, for many hosts, is the same as if the option were absent completely).

-A server can indicate support for same-host proxying (or any kind of proxying, really) by serving a Web Link with the "has-proxy" relation.
+A server can indicate a recommended proxy by serving a Web Link with the "has-proxy" relation.
+In particular (and that is a typical case), it can indicate its own address on an alternative transport when implementing same-host proxy functionality.

 The semantics of a link from C to T with relations has-proxy ("C has-proxy T", `<T>;rel=has-proxy;anchor="C"`) are that for any resource R hosted on C ("C hosts R"), T can be used as a proxy to obtain R.